Menu

 WHEN IS DISCOVERY STARTED?

 Discovery can be started in a case right away by either party.
 (Rule 26(d)).
-In many other states, the plaintiff in the case must allow the defendant time after they are served with the summons to get involved in the case before they are slammed with discovery.
+In many other states, the plaintiff in the case must allow the defendant time after they are served with the summons to get involved in the case before they propound discovery.
 That is not the case in the Commonwealth.

 General Rule: Discovery must be responded to within 30 days